ozone-his/ozone-docs/docs/override-docker-services.md

 ## Overriding configs in a custom Ozone distribution

-- Creat a custom Ozone distribution following [this](https://docs.ozone-his.com/create-distro/) guide.
+- Create a custom Ozone distribution following [this](https://docs.ozone-his.com/create-distro/) guide.
 - Add the custom docker compose override configurations and make sure they're copied to the right directory.
 - Add the build step in the `pom.xml`file for the custom configs: